Seated Spinal Twist stretches the outer hips, abs, obliques, back, chest, shoulders and neck and increases spinal mobility.

-- Stretches the external hip rotators, glutes and piriformis.
+- Stretches the TFL, IT band, glutes and piriformis.

-- Stretches the abs, obliques, back muscles, intercostals, chest, shoulders and neck.
+- Stretches the abs, obliques, back, intercostals, chest, shoulders and neck.

 - Improves spinal mobility.